-- Unencumbered nursing license in all states, or eligible for nursing compact state licensure, where clinicals will be completed unless the student is rotating at a site that permits any US nursing license. (military, Indian Health Services, etc).
+- Order the appropriate clinical compliance requirements according to the instructions in CB101 via CastleBranch and connect your CastleBranch account to your FNU Profile > My Compliance. - Unencumbered nursing license in all states, or eligible for nursing compact state licensure, where clinicals will be completed unless the student is rotating at a site that permits any US nursing license. (military, Indian Health Services, etc).
 RN license verification must be completed through Nursys Quick Confirm. - Certification in Basic Cardiac Life Support (BCLS/BLS) for adults, pediatrics, and infants offered by either the American Heart Association (AHA, preferred), an approved AHA course provider, or the American Red Cross.
 Must be current and remain current throughout the Clinical Practicum for all students.
 ACLS is not a substitute.
 AHA certification cards issued by a course instructor must meet the criteria described by the AHA. - Clinical background check (see Background Check Policy and Procedure section of this Catalog for additional details). - Complete all sections of the FNU Student Health Verification Form including documentation of vaccinations or titers per the guidelines in the Health Form Guidelines and Checklist.
 Non-university forms will not be accepted.
 FNU Student Health Verification Form cannot be older than 12 months at any time during the clinical practicum.
 It is the student's responsibility to keep these documents current. - OSHA/HIPAA training module and the HIPAA Agreement Form in CB 101. - Documentation that the student is enrolled in a personal health insurance plan or maintains membership through a health sharing program in lieu of personal health insurance.
+Maintaining health insurance or membership in a health care sharing program is required for the entirety of the clinical experience and a student's enrollment at FNU.
 Clinical sites may not accept health sharing membership programs. - FNU records release form.